Dirty Black Holes, Clean Signals: Near-Horizon vs. Environmental Effects on Grey-Body Factors and Hawking Radiation: Conclusions

 These results highlight the usefulness of grey-body factors as robust spectral observables, and support their application in probing near-horizon modifications through gravitational wave and Hawking radiation channels.

 Our work could be extended in the following way.
 One could investigate the emission of massive fields, for which the interplay between the effective mass and localized deformations may lead to qualitatively different features in the grey-body spectra, such as additional suppression/enhancement in the low-frequency regime.
 Another natural direction would be to analyze axially symmetric spacetimes, such as Kerr black holes, where the rotation couples to both the angular momentum and the location of the deformation, potentially amplifying or diminishing the asymmetry between near-horizon and far-zone effects.
-Finally, it would be worthwhile to examine some particular matter distributions, including non-Gaussian profiles.
+Finally, it would be worthwhile to examine some particular matter distributions, including non-Gaussian profiles, as well as considering the inclusion of non-gravitational interactions between the environment and the emitted radiation.

-In this work, we have considered the grey-body factors and emission rates only for Standard Model matter fields.
+In this work, we have considered the grey-body factors and emission rates only for matter test fields.
 This choice is motivated by the fact that graviton emission depends sensitively on the underlying gravitational theory and the specific energy–momentum distribution responsible for generating the bumps and dips.
 Since our analysis aims to remain as theory-agnostic as possible, we have focused on fields whose dynamics are governed by well-understood covariant equations.
 Moreover, for four-dimensional black holes, the emission of gravitons is typically strongly suppressed in comparison to that of matter fields~\cite{Page:1974he,Page:1976df,Konoplya:2019hml,Konoplya:2020cbv}.
 Nonetheless, once a specific gravitational theory and an equation of state for the perturbing matter are specified, analogous calculations could be extended to gravitational perturbations.
 Given their similar wave-equation structure, we expect that the qualitative patterns observed here for Maxwell and Dirac fields—particularly the dominant role of near-horizon deformations—would also apply to the gravitational sector.